WebexCC-SA/LAB-2356/docs/lab1_environment_intro.md

 ![General](./assets/L1T3S2.3-CH_General.jpg)

 **Digital** – This menu is where you can upload the public key certificate to decrypt the SAML assertion.
 You can access both Webex Connect and Webex Engage from this menu.
-All tenants used in this lab are based in Ireland where the changes you see below have not been made live.
-In these tenants you will see only the public key certificate section.

 ![Digital](./assets/L1T3S2.4-CH_Digital.jpg)